 - Keep some nail polish remover handy (acetone usually gets the job done).
 Dab some of it onto a small section of the fabric and check if it affects the fabric.
 If nothing adverse happens, you’re good to go!

-– If the nail polish stain is a huge splotch on the cloth, try to carefully remove the excess stain with a butter knife or similar thin-edge object.
+- If the nail polish stain is a huge splotch on the cloth, try to carefully remove the excess stain with a butter knife or a similar thin-edge object.
 This is a crucial step in knowing how to remove nail polish from clothes.

 - With the acetone dab ready at hand, work your way from the outside of the stain with gentle swabs.
 To avoid the acetone blotting through the cloth, keep some tissues handy at the other end.